-The Centre ran a programme of classes consisting of weekly Mat and Chair Yoga, Mat and Chair Pilates, Keep Fit and seated exercise, Mindfulness and a new singing class was introduced in September.
+The Centre ran a programme of classes consisting of weekly Mat and Chair Yoga, Mat and Chair Pilates, Keep Fit and seated exercise, Mindfulness follow up sessions.
 The classes are useful for reducing fatigue, improving balance and posture, countering muscle weakness and reducing the occurrence of muscle spasm, as well as improving wellbeing, building friendships and being an enjoyable group activity.

-Online classes of Pilates, Chair Yoga and Seated Physio exercise continued to run throughout 2022 proving with popular with those who chose not to come to the centre still or could not come to the centre because of transport.
+Online classes of Pilates, Chair Yoga and Seated Physio exercise continued to run throughout 2023 proving with popular with those who chose not to come to the centre still or could not come to the centre because of transport.
 These classes very much helped to counter isolation.
 All our classes are offered for free, although members are encouraged to donate towards their running costs.